- Role-based, attribute-based, & just-in-time access to infrastructure

 - Cloud services, including SaaS, IaaS, and PaaS

 Shadow IT has grown exponentially with the rapid adoption of cloud services and employees utilizing their personal devices for work, largely as a result of remote work and digital transformation.
 According to a report by Statista, some of the most common Shadow IT applications adopted by employees include file storage and sharing services, video conferencing tools, and collaboration tools.

-The use of unapproved applications brings with it serious information security risks as IT has no visibility or control over that access.
+Using unapproved applications brings serious information security risks as IT has no visibility or control over that access.
 In other words: if you can’t see it, you can’t protect it.

 One of the biggest benefits of a CASB solution is its ability to address the increasing threat of Shadow IT.
 This is especially relevant today, as more employees are working from home and using their own devices and technology solutions to supplement and streamline their workflows outside of IT’s approved tech stack.